bouldev/PhoenixBuilder/docs/bdump/bdump.md

 | 88, `'X'`, `0x58` | `Terminate`                                               | Stop reading.
 Note that although the general end is "XE" (2 bytes long), a 'X' (1 byte long) character is enough. | -                                                            |
 | 90, `0x5A`        | `isSigned` (fake command)                                 | A command that functions a little different with other commands, its argument is the previous byte of it, would only appear in the end of the file.
 An invalid signature would prevent PhoenixBuilder from constructing the structure.
 See paragraph `Signing` for reference. | `unsigned char signatureSize`                                |

-The list above is all the commands of the bdump v4 till 2022-1-29.
+The list above is all the commands of the bdump v4 till June 26<sup>th</sup> of 2023.

 For the `struct ChestData` data format: